-The atheist, the agnostic and the devout religious alike; each and every one of us must at some point come to address these universal questions – Why are we here?
-How did we get hear?
+The atheist, the agnostic, and the devout religious alike; each and every one of us must at some point come to address these universal questions – Why are we here?
+How did we get here?
 What is the meaning of life?

-In the previous chapter, What is the Matrix, I provided a detailed biblical study offering potential answers to these questions.
-As the reader may recall, my conclusion was to suggest we were all born into this life as part of a predestined plan for salvation.
+In the previous chapter, What is the Matrix, we examined several potential answers to these questions.
+A close study of the bible tells us that we were all born into this life as part of a predestined plan for salvation.

 … … …